psailer1/MasterThesis/finalprototype.md

-# Use Case 2
+# Final Prototype MIT 4.0

-In this file the Use Case 2 is described.
-Use Case 2 is implemented with the procedure of Scenario 2 and is considered for the local execution on one device.
-It used the protocol HTTPS, which means secure communication is possible between the components of the CPS.
+In this file the Final Prototype of the MIT 4.0 project is described.
+IThe Final Prototype is implemented with the procedure of Scenario 2 and is considered for the execution on seven devices, each providing one system.
+It uses the protocol HTTPS, which means secure communication is possible between the components of the CPS.

 ## Table of Contents